 How to Prevent

 1. Keep an editorial calendar.
 Guys, this is so important!
 I can’t imagine the amount of stress I would feel writing my blog posts each day if I didn’t keep an editorial calendar!
 During the last week of the month, I sit down and try to schedule the entire next month of posts.
-It doesn’t have to be a fancy plugin or online calendar.
-I carry around a $3 planner I bought at Target.
+It doesn’t have to be a fancy plugin or online calendar, and planner will do!

 2. Have regular brainstorm sessions.
 At least once every month, I try to sit down and have at least a half hour of brainstorming time.
 I make a bunch of columns and at the top of each, write one of my blog categories.
 I jump from category to category, furiously writing down post ideas and putting them in the appropriate column.
 If I’m stuck on a column, I might just type the name of the category into Pinterest and see what’s popular right now.
 Because of this technique, I always have a running list of 50-100 post ideas!